Or search by topic

-There are 54 NRICH Mathematical resources connected to Describing Sequences, you may find related items under Patterns, Sequences and Structure.Broad Topics > Patterns, Sequences and Structure > Describing Sequences
+There are 107 NRICH Mathematical resources connected to Describing patterns and sequences, you may find related items under Patterns, sequences and structure.Broad Topics > Patterns, sequences and structure > Describing patterns and sequences

 What patterns can you make with a set of dominoes?